-The coordination procedure is an obligatory process of negotiation between national administrations.
-The aim is to achieve the efficient use of the orbit and spectrum resource through a controlled interference environment in which satellite networks can operate and meet requirements that include GSO networks in all services and frequency bands (which include the target satellites) and non-GSO networks in certain frequency bands.
+The coordination procedure is an obligatory process of negotiation between national administrations to the ITU.
+The aim is to achieve the efficient use of the orbit and spectrum resource through a controlled interference environment in which satellite networks can operate and meet requirements that include GSO networks in all services and frequency bands and non-GSO networks in certain frequency bands.

 Two important areas of ITU regulatory involvement with regard to satellites are: